jupyter/governance/communitybuildingcommittee.md

 committee's work is to improve the diversity, equity, and inclusion of our community.

+The current members of the Community Building Committee are listed in the [Leadership Directory](people).

 ## Areas of responsibility

 ### Jupyter Community Workshops